Canada and the Asia-Pacific Policy Project

 Contact Information: sbano@tru.ca

-Gurinder S. Purewal, BA
+Gurinder S. Purewal, Research Fellow

 Gurinder is a current graduate student in the MA in Human Rights and Social Justice program at Thompson Rivers University.
 He holds a BA in Political Science and Public Administration from the University of Victoria (UVIC).
 Gurinder’s professional experience includes working in higher education and student services roles at UVIC for over 3 years.
 His research interests include the politics and security dynamics of South Asia and the Indo-Pacific; bilateral relations between Canada and India; diaspora, extremism, and social movement studies in South Asia; as well as the examination of human rights violations in developing states.

-Evan C. Howe,
+Evan C. Howe, Research Associate

 Originally from the United States, Evan Howe is in his third year of study at Thompson Rivers University pursuing a BA in Sociology and Political Studies.
 Since May 2021 Evan has served as a research associate for Dr. Robert Hanlon, working to support the development of the Canada and the Asia-Pacific Policy Project.